iterative/dvc.org/content/docs/command-reference/exp/init.md

 # exp init

-Quickly setup any project to use [DVC Experiments].
+Quickly create or prepare any project to use [DVC Experiments].

 > Requires a <abbr>DVC repository</abbr>, created with `git init` and
 > `dvc init`.